gespinoza/datarodsexplorer/docs/DREUserGuide.md

 Because DRE populates all pull-down lists and date-time selection fields with valid contents, it will always fill in missing parameters with default values.

-==**Tip**==: As you start exploring NASA data availability, you may notice that some models are no longer updated (static end date), while others are continually updated but lag the current date by a few days to several weeks.
+**Tip**: As you start exploring NASA data availability, you may notice that some models are no longer updated (static end date), while others are continually updated but lag the current date by a few days to several weeks.
 This lag or latency is due to differing workflows to process the incoming spatial data for time series indexing.
 NLDAS variables are usually available within a few days of the current date, while GLDAS variables may lag by a month, and TRMM by more than that.
 Due to these variations, a script is run nightly at 3am ET to update an external file listing all the products/models&#39; data availability.
 You can check this file at any time here: [dates\_and\_spatial\_range.txt (apps server)](https://apps.hydroshare.org/static/data_rods_explorer/data/dates_and_spatial_range.txt)

 ### Selecting and displaying gridded maps of model variables